Friday, September 20, 2013

 Rahu Kalam and Choughadia Vs Astansh

-There are several divisions of time and imaginary and nonimaginary figures or bodies to complete a horoscope or a Muhurta.
-There is often more than one method in vogue to calculate them resulting in a different conclusion.
-Some methods are like ‘Shavar Mantra’.
-The great poet Tulsidas has said about them-
+Several time divisions, related to real and imaginary celestial figures or bodies, are used in completing a horoscope or determining a Muhurta (auspicious time).
+Often, more than one method is in vogue to calculate these, sometimes resulting in different conclusions.
+Some methods are akin to ‘Shavar Mantras’.
+The great poet Tulsidas has said about them:

 Related verses are-

-During the night time, we can adapt the same process starting with the fifth day from the day in question dividing the night period into eight equal parts.
-As the first Hora of the day decides the ruler of the day or night.
+For nighttime, we can adapt the same process, starting with the lord of the fifth weekday from the day in question and dividing the night period into eight equal parts.
+(The first Hora of the day generally decides the ruler of the day or night, a related concept for planetary rulership.)

-The approximate table of Astansh is below taking sunrise at six hours and the day duration is of twelve hours.
-For correct calculation, we always should start with sunrise making eight parts of the day duration.
+The approximate table of Astansh is below, assuming a sunrise at 6:00 AM and a day duration of twelve hours.
+For correct calculation, one should always start from the actual sunrise time and divide the day's total duration into eight equal parts.

 Day/